 The People’s Republic has seen a lot of foreign companies find success in recent years, but a shift is happening in the market.
 It involves less foreign expansion into China and more innovation coming out of the country.
 Technology is at the forefront of the shift, with Chinese tech companies beginning to outperform their foreign counterparts. […]

-Approximately 1.2 billion people, almost 16% of the world’s population, speak Chinese as their first language.
+Approximately 1.2 billion people, almost 16% of the world’s population, speak Chinese as their first language, making localizing in Mandarin essential for communicating with this unique demographic.
 While Chinese is spoken across Asia, when referencing the “Chinese” language, we are generally referring to the Mandarin language, the standard language of China.
-The majority of China uses variations of Mandarin as its mother tongue.
-Mandarin consists of […]
+The majority of China […]

 Hollywood, Silicon Valley, and Wall Street: these three places have their own distinct subcultures, and all three are famously dominated by their own distinct industries.
 Wall Street is dominated by banking, Silicon Valley by IT and internet, and Hollywood by films and entertainment.

-[dropcap type=”square or circle”] I [/dropcap]t only takes a quick look around to realize that the age of China has arrived.
+[dropcap type=”square or circle”] I [/dropcap]t only takes a quick look around to realize that the age of the language of China has arrived.
 Consumers around the world are typing on their Lenovo computers, watching their favorite programs on Hisense television sets and talking on Huawei mobile phones.
-Invigorated by its 1.4 billion inhabitants, China is undoubtedly on […]
+Invigorated by its 1.4 billion inhabitants, China […]